 Turkeys, pumpkins, pie, cornucopias, and tiny black hats: these are all things we commonly visualize when hearing the word, “Thanksgiving,” but why?
-Why do we consider such things Thanksgiving symbols?
+Why do we consider such things to be Thanksgiving symbols?
 Every symbol has its significance or at least a history of how it came to represent a holiday.
 If you’ve ever wondered just what Thanksgiving symbols mean, or how they came to be symbols in the first place, you’ll find a few answers below.

 This is actually a bit of a mystery.
 There is no proof that turkey was even eaten at the first Thanksgivings.
 We eat turkey on Thanksgiving because wild turkey was more available to the colonists, who turned the harvest celebrations into a holiday, than goose.
 Goose was the traditional feast eaten in England in honor of the harvest.
-However, Turkey was a symbol of abundance and fertility to the Native American people of the region the pilgrims settled, so this symbol is fitting whether it was at the pilgrim’s Thanksgiving or not.
+However, Turkey was a symbol of abundance and fertility to the Native American people of the region that the pilgrims settled in, so this symbol is fitting whether it was at the pilgrim’s Thanksgiving or not.

 Also called the “horn of plenty,” a cornucopia is a horn-shaped container filled with fruits of the harvest.
 Being that Thanksgiving originated from Native American harvest celebrations, it’s no surprise this Greek symbol of the harvest found its way into Thanksgiving symbols.
 Traditionally, the cornucopia was a goat’s horn given to the God Zeus as a gift.

 We often see dried corn husks or colorful dried corn cobs around Thanksgiving and the autumn season.
 This is because corn was one of the primary foods of Native Americans.
-It was also one of the crops they taught the pilgrim’s to grow which saved them from starvation.
+It was also one of the crops they taught the pilgrims to grow which saved them from starvation.
 Corn is thought to be a symbol of agriculture and a healthy harvest.

 Black Hats, Pilgrims, and Indians

 This is kind of obvious, but the black hats with buckles represent the Pilgrims.
 Sometimes we see actual tiny pilgrims or Indians as well.
 These symbols sprang from the story of what many consider to be the “first Thanksgiving,” despite the fact this is actually a Thanksgiving myth.
-Regards, all the above became symbols of Thanksgiving to represent the friendship and appreciation we show for others– no matter how different we may be.
+Regardless, all the above became symbols of Thanksgiving to represent the friendship and appreciation we show for others– no matter how different we may be.

 Pumpkins or Pumpkin Pie

 There is actually, again, no proof pumpkins or even pumpkin pie was present at the first Thanksgivings.
-Pumpkins, however, were available in the area, and the local Native Americans considered them a symbol of the life giving sun and man’s personal power.
-Pumpkin is also an autumn harvested vegetable, which could explain it’s strong association with the harvest and Thanksgiving.
+Pumpkins, however, were available in the area, and the local Native Americans considered them a symbol of the life-giving sun and man’s personal power.
+Pumpkin is also an autumn-harvested vegetable, which could explain its strong association with the harvest and Thanksgiving.